 Muirfield to announce result of second ballot on admission of women members

-The result of a second ballot on admitting women members at Muirfield will be announced on Tuesday, with a 'yes' vote set to see the course return to the Open Championship rota.
+The result of a second ballot on admitting women members at Muirfield will be announced today, with a 'yes' vote set to see the course return to the Open Championship rota.

 Henry Fairweather, the captain of the Honourable Company of Edinburgh Golfers (HCEG) which owns and runs Muirfield, will announce the outcome at 11:30am outside the clubhouse.